Down On The Beach: Chiringuitos, Bars & Clubs

 El Boo Beach Club

-Arguably the classiest spot on the beach right now, El Boo is nicely removed from the overcrowded sands of Barceloneta and occupies a rocky pier in between the locally-frequented Mar Bella and Nova Marbella beaches.
-With a cocktail bar on the rooftop, a covered lounge and a terrace beach club, replete with hammocks and sun loungers, this is a prime spot for soaking up some rays with Barcelona's A-listers and artists.
+One of the classiest spots on the beach right now, El Boo is nicely removed from the overcrowded sands of Barceloneta and occupies a rocky pier in between the locally-frequented Mar Bella and Nova Marbella beaches.
+With a cocktail bar on the rooftop, a covered lounge and a terrace beach club, replete with hammocks and sun loungers, this is a prime spot for soaking up some rays.

 For an in-depth guide to other great bars throughout the city, with our editorial brief and public opinion, go to our drink section.